-SABB use an advanced front to back Treasury system to monitor market risk limits and exposures, such as PVBP (DV01), FX Stop loss, MTM limits, and CS01 for both Banking and Trading Book.
+Treasury uses state of the art systems for end-to-end measurement, processing and management of trading risk and to monitor market risk limits and exposures, such as PVBP (DV01), VaR, FX Stop loss, MTM limits, and CS01.
 The system reports excesses on-line real time for market risk.
-SABB has successfully migrated Alawwal Banking Book and Trading Book earlier this year.
-VaR is reported on a daily basis, whereas Market Risk Stress Testing is performed on a weekly basis.
+VaR is reported on a daily basis, with Market Risk Stress Testing performed on a weekly basis.
+SAB validate daily accuracy of the VaR model by back-testing the model against actual and hypothetical profit and loss, which excludes non-modelled items such as fees and commissions of intraday transactions.

-MR1 - Market Risk under standardised approach (Figures in SAR 000's)
+MR1: Market risk under the standardised approach (Figures in SAR 000's)